NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall

 \subsection{Correctness}

 This section provides proof intuition for why \sstx is safe and live.
 At a high level, \sstx{} guarantees a total order, the real-time order, and liveness, with the mechanisms (M\textsubscript{1}) the \sg{}, (M\textsubscript{2}) non-blocking execution with response timing control, and (M\textsubscript{3}) early aborts, respectively.
-We provide a formal proof of correctness in a technical report~\cite{tech}.
+We provide a formal proof of correctness in Appendix~\ref{app:proof}.

 \paragraph{\sstx{} is safe.} We prove that \sstx{} guarantees strict serializability by demonstrating that both \cref{invariant:total,invariant:rt} are upheld.
 These two invariants correspond to the total order and real-time order requirements, respectively.
-We present a simplified version of our proof by reasoning about real-time and execution edges in the RSGs while our arguments can be applied to execution paths by leveraging the transitivity of execution edges (\S\ref{subsec:ss}).